-The 'Earl of Hardwicke' arrived after a prosperous voyage, with passengers and stock all in sound health; the only casualty on board had been one of the hounds.
 In a few days all started from Colombo for Newera Ellia.
-The only trouble was, how to get the cow up?
-She was a beautiful beast, a thorough-bred 'short horn,' and she weighed about 13 cwt.
-She was so fat that a march of 115 miles in a tropical climate was impossible.
+The only trouble was, How to get the cow up?
+She was a beautiful beast, a thorough-bred "short horn," and she weighed about thirteen hundredweight.
+She was so fat that a march of one hundred and fifteen miles in a tropical climate was impossible.
 Accordingly a van was arranged for her, which the maker assured me would carry an elephant.
 But no sooner had the cow entered it than the whole thing came down with a crash, and the cow made her exit through the bottom.
-She was therefore obliged to start on foot in company with the bull, sheep, horse, and hounds, orders being given that ten miles a day, divided between morning and evening, was to be the maximum march during the journey.
+She was therefore obliged to start on foot in company with the bull, sheep, horse and hounds, orders being given that ten miles a day, divided between morning and evening, should be the maximum march during the journey.